kevildos/tritontrekker/README.md

 toggle_....: Tells the ToggleButtons which ic_thumb file they need to use as a background based on the state of the button (checked/unchecked)

+# Things to improve/fix

+Right now the buttons can only be 1 or 0 because the total likes are only a local representation, and do not get likes from the database.